Eating: Termination

 There are short-term signals of satiety that arise from the head, the stomach, the intestines, and the liver.
 The long-term signals of satiety come from adipose tissue.
 The taste and odor of food can contribute to short-term satiety, allowing the body to learn when to stop eating.
 The stomach contains receptors to allow us to know when we are full.
 The intestines also contain receptors that send satiety signals to the brain.
 The hormone cholecystokinin is secreted by the duodenum, and it controls the rate at which the stomach is emptied.
 This hormone is thought to be a satiety signal to the brain.
 Peptide YY 3-36 is a hormone released by the small intestine and it is also used as a satiety signal to the brain.
 Insulin also serves as a satiety signal to the brain.
 The brain detects insulin in the blood, which indicates that nutrients are being absorbed by cells and a person is getting full.
 Long-term satiety comes from the fat stored in adipose tissue.
 Adipose tissue secretes the hormone leptin, and leptin suppresses appetite.
 Long-term satiety signals from adipose tissue regulates short-term satiety signals.

+Cessation of eating within two hours of sleeping can reduce body weight.

 Role of the brain

 The brain stem can control food intake, because it contains neural circuits that detect hunger and satiety signals from other parts of the body.
 The brain stem's involvement of food intake has been researched using rats.
 Rats that have had the motor neurons in the brain stem disconnected from the neural circuits of the cerebral hemispheres (decerebration), are unable to approach and eat food.
-Instead they have to obtain their food in a liquid form.
+Instead, they must obtain their food in a liquid form.
 This research shows that the brain stem does in fact play a role in eating.

 There are two peptides in the hypothalamus that produce hunger, melanin concentrating hormone (MCH) and orexin.
 MCH plays a bigger role in producing hunger.
 In mice, MCH stimulates feeding and a mutation causing the overproduction of MCH led to overeating and obesity.
 Orexin plays a greater role in controlling the relationship between eating and sleeping.
 Other peptides in the hypothalamus that induce eating are neuropeptide Y (NPY) and agouti-related protein (AGRP).

 Satiety in the hypothalamus is stimulated by leptin.
 Leptin targets the receptors on the arcuate nucleus and suppresses the secretion of MCH and orexin.
 The arcuate nucleus also contains two more peptides that suppress hunger.
 The first one is cocaine- and amphetamine-regulated transcript (CART), the second is α-MSH (α-melanocyte-stimulating hormone).